How Much Does a Fire Pit Cost in 2025?

 Does Installing a Fire Pit Increase Home Value?

-While not as significant as major home remodeling, the benefits of outdoor fireplaces and fire pits can increase home value.
-Surveys show high enjoyment and over 50% cost recovery.
-Certain attributes, such as minimal upkeep, low emissions, and high-quality materials, may increase a fire pit's curb appeal factor.
+While not as significant as major home remodeling projects, investing in an outdoor fireplace or fire pit can increase your home's value.
+Many homeowners see an average return on investment (ROI) of 67% to 80%.
+Certain attributes, such as minimal upkeep, low emissions, and high-quality materials, can enhance your fire pit's curb appeal.

 Budgeting for a Fire Pit

-Maximize the value of your investment by streamlining your costs with these budgeting tips:
+To maximize the value of your investment, streamline your costs with these budgeting tips:

-• Get multiple estimates from contractors and compare rates, warranties, and other details.
+• Get multiple estimates from contractors to compare their rates, warranties, and other details.

-• Consider fuel costs—natural gas and electric may have lower operating costs than wood, even if the upfront cost is higher.
+• Consider your fuel costs.
+Natural gas and electricity may have lower operating costs than wood, even if the upfront cost is higher.

-• Inquire about packages, such as added patio upgrades or fire pit accessories.
+• Inquire about packages that include added patio upgrades or fire pit accessories.

-• Opt for prefab kits that suit your preferences and budget rather than customizing a build.
+• Choose prefab kits that suit your preferences and budget rather than customizing a build.

 How HomeAdvisor Gets Its Cost Data